One-X

 One-X is the second studio album by the Canadian rock band Three Days Grace, released on June 13, 2006 as their sole album under Sony BMG, the successor to Sony Music Entertainment's original roots and Bertelsmann Music Group.
 The Sony BMG joint venture was dropped in 2008, which led to Bertelsmann's Sony BMG stake going back to Sony.
 Produced by Howard Benson, it is the band's first album recorded as a quartet, as Barry Stock joined the group and took over lead guitar from lead singer Adam Gontier.

-One-X was both critically and commercially successful, achieving silver certification in the United Kingdom, gold in both Denmark and New Zealand, platinum in Poland, triple-platinum status in Canada and quintuple-platinum status in the United States, making it the band's most successful album internationally in terms of sales.
+One-X was both critically and commercially successful, achieving gold certification in Denmark, Germany, New Zealand and the United Kingdom, platinum in Poland, triple-platinum status in Canada and quintuple-platinum status in the United States, making it the band's most successful album internationally in terms of sales.

-Pre-release and writing
+Background and recording

 The group began working on the album in February 2005 and was originally going to be produced by Gavin Brown with a scheduled release in the summer of 2005.
 However, the album's release date was pushed back to June 13, 2006, and was instead produced by Howard Benson.
 Working with Benson allowed the band to showcase a different sound, focusing on vocals, harmonies and melodies, as well as evolving as songwriters.
 The band began recording the album in the winter of 2005.
+Recording took place at Bay 7 Studios in Valley Village, California, and Sparky Dark Studios in Calabasas, California.
+The song "Over and Over" features string arrangements by Deborah Lurie, which was recorded at Fire House Studios in Brooklyn, New York.
 "Animal I Have Become" was released as a single and received substantial airplay before it was released with One-X.

 Previews for four of the tracks on One-X were able to be found on Three Days Grace's Online Trading Cards.
 Tracks that could be previewed were "It's All Over", "Pain", "Never Too Late" and "Over and Over".